AndersDJohnson/jest-snapshots/README.md

 [![npm](https://img.shields.io/npm/v/jest-snapshots.svg)](https://www.npmjs.com/package/jest-snapshots)

-> Jest snapshot test helper for React components with various prop sets.
+> Jest snapshot test helper for React components with various props sets.

 Used to DRY up and reduce boilerplate in tests.
 Low barrier to entry = less effort = encourage more tests.
 If no props are provided, they will be generated via [`react-fake-props`](https://github.com/typicode/react-fake-props).